 Here is an article on the most common Photo Mistakes that people make.

-There are three main categories when getting tips for taking digital photography: Lighting, Composition and Exposure.
-I included lighting and composition in the list of 5 tips above.
+There are three main categories for tips on taking your digital photography to the next level: Lighting, Composition and Exposure.
+Lighting and composition are on the list of 5 tips above because they are important to start with.

 Photo Composition.
 This article gives 10 tips on photography composition and include sample photos that illustrate each point.